Coronavirus digest: Brazil-Argentina match halted over quarantine breach | DW | 05.09.2021

 Four Argentine players who compete weekly in the English Premier League — Emiliano Martinez and Emiliano Buendia, who ply their trade at Aston Villa, and Tottenham duo Giovanni Lo Celso and Cristian Romero — all traveled to Brazil, three of whom started Sunday's match.

-Brazil's health regulator learned that the details they had been given were "false" which they said represented "a serious health risk" and could take further action.
+Brazil's health regulator learned that the details they had been given were "false," which they said represented "a serious health risk."

-Brazil were without nine key players for the match because of quarantine rules, with many other international sides have suffered similar fates due to travel regulations around the globe.
+Brazil were without nine key players for the match because of quarantine rules, with many other international sides having suffered similar fates due to travel regulations around the globe.

 Here are the latest developments on coronavirus from around the world.